JanKaczmarski/cka-prep/practice-tasks.md

-:point_right: Q. Create a pod called "haz-docs" with an nginx image listening on port 80.
+❗ Q. Create a pod called "haz-docs" with an nginx image listening on port 80.
 Attach the pod to emptyDir storage, mounted to /tmp in the container.
 Connect to the pod and create a file with zero bytes in the /tmp directory called my-doc.txt.